adap/flower/doc/source/implementing-strategies.rst

     ) -> Tuple[Optional[Parameters], Dict[str, Scalar]]:
         """Aggregate training results."""

-Of course, failures can happen, so there is no guarantee that the server will get results from all the clients it sent instructions to (via :code:`configure_fit`). :code:`aggregate_fit` therefore receives a list of :code:`results`, but also a list of :code:`failues`.
+Of course, failures can happen, so there is no guarantee that the server will get results from all the clients it sent instructions to (via :code:`configure_fit`). :code:`aggregate_fit` therefore receives a list of :code:`results`, but also a list of :code:`failures`.

 :code:`aggregate_fit` returns an optional :code:`Parameters` object and a dictionary of aggregated metrics.
 The :code:`Parameters` return value is optional because :code:`aggregate_fit` might decide that the results provided are not sufficient for aggregation (e.g., too many failures).